Alignak-monitoring-contrib/alignak-module-ws/README.rst

     - edit your daemon configuration file
     - add your module alias value (`web-services`) to the `modules` parameter of the daemon

+**Note** that currently the SSL part of this module as not yet been tested!

 Bugs, issues and contributing
 -----------------------------